Small business taxes for beginners

 Check the tax calculator for small businesses

-The IRS recommends you use Form 1040-ES to help calculate and estimate taxes if you’re self-employed or run a small business.
+The IRS recommends Form 1040-ES to calculate estimated taxes if you’re self-employed or run a small business.
 There’s an alternative form for non-resident aliens to use called Form 1040-ES(NR).

-Tax rates and standard deductions for single filers and those filing jointly can change every year.
-Check with the IRS to see the parameters for this year.
+Tax rates and standard deductions for single filers and joint tax returns can change yearly, so check with the IRS or your accountant for current guidelines.

 If you’re a C-corp, find your tax rate

-Under the Tax Cuts and Jobs Act, taxes for C-corporations have been simplified with a flat tax rate of 21%.
-So at any income level, your C corp pays 21% of its income in taxes.
+The Tax Cuts and Jobs Act simplified C-corporation taxes with a flat 21%.
+So, regardless of your income level, your C-corp pays 21% of its income in taxes.

 Estimate 1099 independent contractor or freelancer taxes